Fidelma Healy Eames

-Fidelma Healy Eames (born 14 July 1962) is a former Irish politician and former member of Seanad Éireann.
-She was first elected to the Senate in 2007 by the Labour Panel.
-As a member of the Reform Alliance group, she sat as an independent senator, having lost the Fine Gael parliamentary party whip in July 2013.
+Fidelma Healy Eames (born 14 July 1962) is an Irish former politician.
+She was first elected to Seanad Éireann in 2007 by the Labour Panel.
+As a member of the Reform Alliance group, she sat as an Independent senator, having lost the Fine Gael parliamentary party whip in July 2013.
 In March 2016 she announced her retirement from politics.
 In April 2019, Healy Eames was a candidate in the 2019 European Parliament election in Ireland for the Midlands-North West constituency.

 Personal life and business

 Healy Eames was born in Lakeview, Moylough, County Galway.
 She attended St. Patricks NS, Moylough and Holy Rosary College, Mountbellew.
 She grew up on the family dairy farm with her three sisters and one brother.
 Healy Eames is married to Michael Eames.
 They live in Oranmore, County Galway.

-Healy Eames graduated from both Carysfort College, Western Connecticut State University in the USA, and NUI Galway, holding B.Ed., M.Sc., and Ph.D. degrees respectively.
+Healy Eames graduated from both Carysfort College, Western Connecticut State University in the US, and NUI Galway, holding B.Ed., M.Sc., and Ph.D. degrees respectively.
 She was a primary school teacher and college lecturer in teacher education, and is the director of her own business, "FHE Education and Training Providers".

 During the 2018 referendum to remove the constitutional prohibition of abortion, Healy Eames set up an anti-abortion website to advocate adoption as an option in crisis pregnancies.
 Healy Eames is herself an adoptive parent of two.